Tori Shogi Tori Shogi

 Notation

-George Hodges originally created a notation system in 1976 which uses two-letter piece abbreviations.
+George Hodges originally created a notation system in 1976 that uses two-letter piece abbreviations.
 As we cannot use two-letters on Pychess, we use a modified version.
 The notation is otherwise the same as Shogi.
 We will still summarize the notation for players who are not familiar with Shogi notation.

 Coordinates